 His case work includes:

-Rob has wide experience of commercial and consumer regulatory matters across a range of industry sectors.
-He advises the CMA on the enforcement of consumer protection legislation.
+Rob advises the CMA on the enforcement of consumer protection legislation.

 Specific matters include:

 Competition Law: “Rob is incredibly responsive, thoughtful, strategic, and very persuasive on his feet.
-The team loves working with him.” – Chambers UK, 2023
+The team loves working with him.” – Chambers UK and Chambers Global, 2023

 Public Procurement: “He has a filing cabinet of a brain stuffed with procurement case law.”
 “Rob provides clear and easy-to-understand opinions.” – Chambers UK, 2023